Jury trial: Austria

 Austria, in common with a number of European civil law jurisdictions, retains elements of trial by jury in serious criminal cases.

 Belgium

 Belgium, in common with a number of European civil law jurisdictions, retains the trial by jury through the Court of Assize for serious criminal cases and for political crimes and for press delicts (except those based on racism or xenophobia), and for crimes of international law, such as genocide and crime against humanity.

+Brazil

+Brazil instated jury trial since 1822, surviving seven constitutions.
+It is limited to criminal law, specifically to intentional crimes against life.

 Canada

 Under Canadian law, a person has the constitutional right to a jury trial for all crimes punishable by five years of imprisonment or more.
 The Criminal Code also provides for the right to a jury trial for most indictable offences, including those punishable by less than five years' imprisonment, though the right is only constitutionally enshrined for those offences punishable by five years' imprisonment or more.
 Generally, it is the accused person who is entitled to elect whether their trial will proceed by judge alone or by judge and jury; however, for the most severe criminal offences—murder, treason, intimidating Parliament, inciting to mutiny, sedition, and piracy—trial by jury is mandatory unless the prosecution consents to trial by judge alone.